jsexauer/ItBuildsCharacter/README.md

           = 2d6+13>
 = +12 for 2d6+13 damage
 ```
+###Counters
-  - **Counters**:  Track things like HP, gold, XP, ki pool, etc.  These are
+Track things like HP, gold, XP, ki pool, etc.  You can add/subtract one at a time (the <kbd>+</kbd> and <kbd>-</kbd> buttons), add arbitrary value (<kbd>+n</kbd>), or set to arbitrary value (<kbd>n</kbd>).
+Counter values are
 automatically saved to the sever, which brings us to...

+###Website Integration
-  - **Website Integration**:  The character definition and counter statuses are
+The character definition and counter statuses are
 automatically synced between the phone app and the website.
 This means you can view your character
 online, on different phones/devices, etc and you'll always be looking at the same character.
 Ultimately, I
 hope to build off of the web-ui of [MythWeavers](http://www.myth-weavers.com/sheetindex.php),
 which is based on the open-source project [3EProfiler](http://sourceforge.net/projects/rpgwebprofiler/).

 <a name="app_ss"/>
 Android App Screenshots
 -----------------------
 ### Statistics Screen ###

 ![Stats Screen](http://jsexauer.github.io/ItBuildsCharacter/img/stats.png)

 ### Attacks/Buffs Screen ###

 ![Attacks/Buffs Screen](http://jsexauer.github.io/ItBuildsCharacter/img/buffs.png)

 ### Counters ###

 ![Counters Screen](http://jsexauer.github.io/ItBuildsCharacter/img/counters.png)

 ### Audits ###

 A long-press on any darker-background numbers in the stats or attacks screen will show
 an "audit" of how that value was calculated.
 Attacks are among the most interesting: